 Ravi Kanbur researches and teaches in development economics, public economics and economic theory.
 He is well known for his role in policy analysis and engagement in international development.
-He is President-Elect of the Human Development and Capabilities Association, Past-President of the Society for the Study of Economic Inequality, Co-Chair of the Scientifc Council of the International Panel on Social Progress, member of the High Level Advsory Council of the Climate Justice Dialogue, and a member of the OECD High Level Expert Group on the Measurement of Economic Performance, and a member of the Core Group of the Commission on Global Poverty.
+He is President-Elect of the Human Development and Capabilities Association, Past-President of the Society for the Study of Economic Inequality, Co-Chair of the Scientific Council of the International Panel on Social Progress, member of the High Level Advisory Council of the Climate Justice Dialogue, and a member of the OECD High Level Expert Group on the Measurement of Economic Performance, and a member of the Core Group of the Commission on Global Poverty.
 He is also ranked in the top 0.5% of academic economists in the world.
 His bio and full vitae are available on this website.

 Northeast Environmental Economics, Yale University, May 2015

 OECD/Gulbenkian Foundation Workshop on Inequality of Opportunity, Paris, January 14, 2015

 Debate: Be it resolved that the economics of growth is a more urgent priority than the politics of equity, Economic Research Forum, Cairo, December 10, 2014.

 One Hundredth Anniversary of Official Statistics in Egypt, Cairo, December 8, 2014.

 Fiscal Affairs: Past and Future, International Monetary Fund, December 5, 2014.